Is your learner P-plate ready?

 Your learner driver's readiness depends on the preparation they've done; the current average learner driver's preparation is not adequate.

 If your learner driver has had typical learn-to-drive experiences, they will probably have a typical risk of crashing on their Ps – even if they have a great attitude and you think they're an OK driver.

 PREPARE FOR SAFE P-PLATE DRIVING, NOT FOR THE DRIVING ASSESSMENT

 As professional and well-constructed as driving tests are, they should not be your standard for safety.
-They cannot substitute for gradually accumulated solid experience, tested and re-tested in ordinary and varied situations.
-Thus, there is a big difference between P plate 'test ready', and P plate 'safe driving ready'.
+They are no substitute for gradually accumulated solid experience, tested and re-tested in ordinary and varied situations.
+Thus, there is a big difference between P-plate 'test ready', and P-plate 'safe driving ready'.

-Your learner driver is about 20 to 30 times more likely to have a crash on P’s than on L’s.
-As a parent/supervisor, it is part of your role to try to reduce the stark difference between the experience of L plate driving and that of P plate driving.
+Your learner driver is about 20 to 30 times more likely to crash on Ps than on Ls.
+As a parent/supervisor, it is part of your role to try to reduce the stark difference between the experience of L-plate driving and that of P-plate driving.

-If you are reasonably sure your learner driver is P plate 'safe ready', you can arrange for a Keys2drive accredited driving instructor in your area to check for signs of readiness – you and your learner may be eligible for a free lesson.
+If you are reasonably sure your learner driver is P-plate 'safe driving ready', you can arrange for a Keys2drive accredited driving instructor in your area to check for signs of readiness – you and your learner may be eligible for a free lesson.

-You can practice doing the check yourself using the P plate Ready Indicator.
+You can practise doing the check yourself using the P plate Ready Indicator.